 This guide was written prior to Russia's 2022 invasion of Ukraine and is therefore not reflective of the current situation.
 Travel to Russia is currently not advisable due to the area's volatile political situation.

 The banking sector in Russia has a contentious history that has led to much distrust for banks among the local population.
-The crisis of 1998 and years of unattractive interest rates were enough incentive for the majority of Russians to favour the space beneath their mattress to the alleged security of bank accounts.
-That mentality is certainly changing but, nonetheless, it's recommended that expats consider banking in Russia carefully.
+It's recommended that expats consider banking in Russia carefully.

 Money in Russia

 The official currency in Russia is the Ruble, which is abbreviated as RUB.
 Each ruble is divided into 100 kopecks.

 - Notes: 5 RUB, 10 RUB, 50 RUB, 100 RUB, 500 RUB, 1,000 RUB and 5,000 RUB

 - Coins: 10 kopecks and 50 kopecks, 10 RUB